how to stop nose bleeds at night

 Avoid Alcohol or Nicotine Before Bed

-If you like to indulge in an alcoholic nightcap before heading to bed, you’re increasing the likelihood of a nosebleed in your sleep.
-European Archives of Oto-Rhino-Laryngology explains how alcohol use is linked to epistaxis, as is smoking tobacco.
+If you indulge in an alcoholic nightcap before heading to bed, you’re increasing the likelihood of a nosebleed in your sleep.
+European Archives of Oto-Rhino-Laryngology explains how alcohol and tobacco use is linked to epistaxis.

-It should be noted that the study referenced above refers to excessive alcohol consumption, so one drink is unlikely to result in a nosebleed.
-All the same, alcohol and tobacco products can impact sleep and are best avoided close to bedtime.
+The study refers to excessive alcohol consumption, so one drink is unlikely to result in a nosebleed.
+All the same, tobacco and alcohol impact sleep and are best avoided close to bedtime.

 Prevent Exposure to Allergens

 Allergens that irritate the nasal passages are another common cause of nosebleeds.
-When we’re awake, we may take action to avoid exposure to these allergens.
-While we’re sleeping, we’re considerably more vulnerable to their impact.
+When we’re awake, we may take action to avoid exposure to allergens.
+While asleep, we’re far more vulnerable.

 Avoid Touching Your Nose in Your Sleep

-Deutsches Arzteblatt International stated that picking at the nose is the most common explanation for epistaxis.
-The blood vessels in the nostrils are so delicate that it doesn’t take much to cause them to burst and bleed.
+Deutsches Arzteblatt International stated that picking at the nose is the most common cause of epistaxis.
+The blood vessels in the nostrils are so delicate that bursting them doesn’t take much.

-You may indignantly claim that you never pick your nose, but can you be sure that you are not doing so in your sleep?
+You may claim that you never pick your nose, but are you sure you’re not doing so in your sleep?
 If your nostrils feel blocked or aggravated, you may instinctively seek to clear them without realizing it.

-Cut your fingernails as short as possible so you’re less likely to cause damage if you pick your nose.
-If the problem continues, consider wearing gloves in bed to prevent access to the nostrils.
+Cut your fingernails so you’re less likely to cause damage if you pick your nose.
+If the problem continues, consider wearing gloves in bed to prevent easy access to the nostrils.